jiwei0921/SOD-CNNs-based-code-summary-/README.md

 3. 4D SOD datasets [download](https://github.com/jiwei0921/LFNet-salient-object-detection-on-light-field).

 # Evaluation Metrics
+* Saliency maps evaluation
 This link near all evaluation metrics for salient object detection including E-measure, S-measure, F-measure, MAE scores and PR curves or bar metrics.
 You can found in [here](https://github.com/jiwei0921/Saliency-Evaluation-Toolbox).

+* Saliency Dataset evaluation
+This repo can compute the ratio of obj.area and obj.contrast on binary saliency dataset.
+This Toolbox contains two evaluation metrics, including obj(object).area and obj.contrast.
+You can found in [here](https://github.com/jiwei0921/Saliency-dataset-evaluation).